jvaltin/BitBox_v2_workshop/README.md

-# Defcon 2018 - Hack on Bitbox Workshop
+# Hack on Bitbox v2 Workshop 2018

 This is a simple tutorial on how to develop the BitBox v2 device.
 You will learn how to compile the firmware, flash the device and modify the code to do your own experiments.
 Enjoy :-)